tonoriesco/tonoriesco.github.io/content/_index.md

 I've been playing around with themes, etc, trying to understand how it works.
 I was closed to abandon when I found this theme that makes me see HUGO much simpler.

 Now, it's been hosting in github.io, really nice.
+I can edit from my iPad ;-)

 So, here we go!!